-If the report disclosed evidence of a violation, LARA or the Department of Attorney General would have to prepare the appropriate action against the respondent.
+If the investigative unit's report disclosed evidence of a violation, LARA or the Department of Attorney General would have to prepare the appropriate action against the respondent.
 The appropriate action could be a formal complaint, a cease and desist order, a notice of summary suspension, or a citation.

 After an investigation was conducted, LARA could issue an order summarily suspending a license based on an affidavit by an individual who was familiar with the facts set forth in the affidavit or, if appropriate, based on an affidavit made on information and belief that an imminent threat to the public health, safety, and welfare existed.
-After an order was issued, LARA promptly would have to begin administrative proceedings to determine what additional administrative action was appropriate.
+After an order was issued, LARA promptly would have to begin the administrative proceedings described prescribed in the proposed Act to determine what additional administrative action was appropriate.

-If a person's license were summarily suspended, the person could petition LARA to dissolve the order.
+If a person's license were summarily suspended, he or she could petition LARA to dissolve the order.
 If LARA received a petition, it immediately would have to schedule a hearing to decide whether to grant or deny the request.
 An administrative law hearings examiner would have to grant a request to dissolve an order unless there was sufficient evidence of the existence of an imminent threat that required emergency action and continuation of the order.
 The record created at the hearing would become part of the record on the complaint at a subsequent contested case hearing.